ToAmano/MLWC/README.md

 ## About MLWC

 MLWC is a package written in Python/C++, designed to calculate the dielectric properties of various materials combined with molecular dynamics.
-This package construct deep learning models using the Wannier centers calculated by DFT as training data to predict the dipole moments of the system with high accuracy and efficiency.
+This package construct deep learning models using the Wannier centers calculated from DFT as training data to predict the dipole moments of the system with high accuracy and efficiency.

-For more information, check the [documentation](https://toamano.github.io/MLWC/).
+For more information, please check the [documentation](https://toamano.github.io/MLWC/).

 ## Features